-This course prepares dental assistant students to chart oral cavity structures. dental pathology, and restorations to and to assist a dentist with basic dental procedures including examinations, pain control, amalgam restoration, and cosmetic restoration.
-Students will also develop the ability to educate patients about preventative dentistry, brushing and flossing techniques, and dental procedures, using lay will apply decoding strategies to the correct use and interpretation of dental terminology.
-This course is equivalent to 508-302 at other WTCS schools, COREQUISITES: 508-101 - Dental Health Safety 508-113 - Dental Materials 508-304 - Dental and General
+This course prepares dental assistant students to chart oral cavity structures, dental pathology, and restorations to and to assist a dentist with basic dental procedures including examinations, pain control, amalgam restoration, and cosmetic restoration.
+Students will also develop the ability to educate patients about preventative dentistry, brushing and flossing techniques, and dental procedures, using lay 508-308 terminology.
+Throughout the course, students will apply decoding strategies to the correct use and interpretation of dental terminology.
+This course is equivalent to 508-302 at other WTCS schools.
+COREQUISITES: 508-101 - Dental Health Safety 508-113 - Dental Materials 508-304 - Dental and General Anatomy